 If you lead a team wouldn't it be great to be able to specifically name everyone on your teams top strengths and motivators so you can do a better of managing and motivating?
-How powerful would it be to arm everyone on your team with the knowledge of their own strengths so they can consciously ue them on the job everyday?
+How powerful would it be to arm everyone on your team with the knowledge of their own strengths so they can consciously use them on the job everyday?

 Did you know that you already know what your strengths are?
-You might not be able to name them right now, and they may seem unclear to you, but I promise you that when you discover them, you won't be surprized.
-They will seem obvious to you, and something you actually already knew!
+You might not be able to name them right now, and they may seem unclear to you, but I promise you that when you discover them, you won't be surprised.
+They will seem obvious to you.

+If you rarely stop to reflect - answers and insights can be standing right in front of you, and because you're tuned elsewhere, you miss them!
 Taking time every day to write and reflect will ensure that you don't miss grasping hold of this insight.
-If you rarely stop to reflect - answers and insights can be standing right in front of you, and because you're tuned elsewhere, you miss them!
 If you can find time every day for just 15 minutes (I call this my Tune-in-Time) to write and reflect, answers to your questions about your strengths and how to use them more, will become very clear.

 For insight into the Practice of daily writing and reflection, check out: Journal Writing Ideas: Why And How To Keep a Journal.
 Journal writing is a key if you wanna be happy and use your strengths tool.

-3) Name and Claim Your Strengths - A Five Minute Writing Exercise: In your new journal start a preliminary list of what you think are your top 5 primary strengths.
-Be sure that you aren’t discounting what's easy for you.
 Hint.
 Hint.
 Hint.
+Be sure that you aren’t discounting what's easy for you.
 Your interests and strengths ARE easy and they come naturally to you; that’s why you're so good at them!

 Here are few thought and writing prompts to get you started:

 if you wanna be happy and to use your strengths more: Use This Specific Writing Prompt - Copy It Into Your Journal and Start Writing As If You Know The Answers: